-Annual Business of the Meeting
+PART TWO Business of the Meeting

-Approval of Financial Statements
+ITEM #1 - Receipt of Financial Statements

+The Board will place the Financial Statements before the Meeting.
 The Board has approved the Financial Statements, copies of which have been delivered to registered Shareholders.

-Nominees for Election to the Board of Directors
+ITEM #2 - Election of the Board of Directors

-The tables below set forth the following information for each individual that the Corporation has nominated for election as a director: (i) name, positions held with the Corporation, municipality of residence and age; (ii) period of service as a director of the Corporation, if any; (iii) whether such individual has been determined by the Board to be independent (see a discussion of independence below under the heading "Statement of Corporate Governance Practices"); (iv) the principal occupation, and other biographical information of each nominee indicating the experience and qualifications of each nominee to serve as a director of the Corporation; (v) membership on committees of the Board and attendance at meetings of the Board and such committees during the year ended December 31, 2022, as applicable; and (vi) the number of Common Shares that are beneficially owned, controlled or directed by each nominee as of the date of this Circular, and the number of Common Shares that are subject to unexercised options or other awards granted under the Corporation's Omnibus Long-Term Incentive Plan dated June 18, 2012, as amended and restated on June 20, 2017 and June 24, 2021 (the "Omnibus Plan") (see the description of the Omnibus Plan contained in Appendix C to the Circular) or other convertible securities beneficially owned, controlled or directed as of the date of this Circular.
-All current directors of the Corporationhold a term that ends at the close of the Meeting and all nominated directors who are elected at the Meeting will hold aterm that will end at the close of the next annual meeting of Shareholders or until their successors are duly elected or appointed, or until a director vacates his office or is replaced in accordance with the articles of the Corporation.
+The tables below set forth the following information for each individual that the Corporation has nominated for election as a director: (i) name, positions held with the Corporation, municipality of residence and age; (ii) period of service as a director of the Corporation, if any; (iii) whether such individual has been determined by the Board to be independent (see a discussion of independence below under the heading "Statement of Corporate Governance Practices"); (iv) the principal occupation, and other biographical information of each nominee indicating the experience and qualifications of each nominee to serve as a director of the Corporation; (v) membership on committees of the Board and attendance at meetings of the Board and such committees during the year ended December 31, 2024, as applicable; and (vi) the number of Common Shares that are beneficially owned, controlled or directed by each nominee as of the date of this Circular, and the number of Common Shares that are subject to unexercised options or other awards granted under the Corporation's Omnibus Long-Term Incentive Plan dated June 18, 2012, as amended and restated on June 20, 2017, June 24, 2021 and June 20, 2024 (the "Omnibus Plan") or other convertible securities beneficially owned, controlled or directed as of the date of this Circular.
+All current directors of the Corporation hold a term that ends at the close of the Meeting and all nominated directors who are elected at the Meeting will hold a term that will end at the close of the next annual meeting of Shareholders or until their successors are duly elected or appointed, or until a director vacates his office or is replaced in accordance with the articles of the Corporation.